-Security experts recognize that a review of past criminal incident history is important for assessing future crime potential.
-However, experts also know that statistics alone can be insensitive to considerations such as changes in the use of a facility, new management, construction, and rapid changes in the character of the neighborhood; it thus may not provide a completely reliable picture of the current risk of crime.
+Security experts recognize that a review of past criminal incident history is important to assessing future crime potential.
+However, experts also know that statistics alone can be insensitive to considerations such as changes in the use of a facility, new management, new security measures, construction, and rapid changes in the character of the neighborhood; it thus may not provide a completely reliable picture of the current risk of crime.

-Quantitative analysis requires a decision-making process for processing raw crime statistics.
-Guidelines are needed to identify the type of crime to be evaluated, as well as the geographic limitations, and time period.
+Quantitative analysis requires a decision-making process for processing the raw crime statistics.
+Guidelines are needed to identify the type of crime to be evaluated, as well as the geographic limitations, and timeframe.

-A widely read research paper was put forth as a standard many years ago stated flatly that the proper method for assessing crime foreseeability was to research all stranger-to-stranger crimes, within a one-mile radius of the subject property, within the last two-years.
+A widely read research paper was put forth as a standard many years ago stating flatly that the proper method for assessing crime foreseeability was to research all stranger-to-stranger crimes, within a one-mile radius of the subject property, within the last two years.

-Similarly, crime committed four-blocks away from a site could be equally extraneous if a major physical or psychological barriers such as a freeway or railroad tracks geographically divided into two areas.
+Similarly, crime committed four blocks away from a site could be equally extraneous if a major physical or psychological barrier such as a freeway or railroad tracks geographically divided two areas.

-Time periods can suffer under the same relevance test.
+Rigid timeframes can suffer under the same relevance test.
 Some urban renewal neighborhoods can change significantly for the better within a year.
-By the same token, static neighborhoods may show decay after just a few years if the economic conditions change.
+By the same token, static neighborhoods may show decay after just a few years if the economic conditions suffer.

 The point is that there is a danger inherent in using arbitrary and inflexible evaluation parameters.
 This is a practical circumstance where quantitative analysis is particularly vulnerable.
 This is why each property must be evaluated based on its own set of factors and conditions.

-After studying the crime statistics, a security expert should survey the site and surrounding neighborhood using qualitative crime analysis.
-It is beneficial if the surveyor can interview business operators and tenants who have experience with the actual land use and traffic on the property.
+After studying the crime statistics, a security expert could survey the site and surrounding neighborhood, if appropriate, using qualitative crime analysis.
+It is beneficial if the surveyor can interview business operators and tenants who have experience with the actual land use and traffic trends on the property.
 This type of hands-on survey will provide clues to the amount of unreported crime, and the general fear of crime in the neighborhood.

-This type of survey is like viewing the property from a criminal perspective.
+If done timely, this type of survey is like viewing the property from the criminal perspective.
 It allows the security expert to recognize the crime potential and realistically evaluate what security solutions are reasonable, under the circumstances.